the most common procedure used to diagnose and remove mild to moderate

 Most women—about 60 to 80 out of 100—report pain

 relief in the first months after surgery.1

-45% of women have symptoms return within the first year after surgery.
+More than 50 out of 100 women have symptoms return within 2 years after surgery.
 This number increases over time.2

 Some studies suggest that using hormone therapy after

 surgery can make the pain-free period longer by preventing the growth of new or